cjurjiu/AnimCubeAndroid/README.md

 On the other hand, `AnimCubeDebug.java` prints a plethora of debug & info messages to LogCat when debug mode is **on**, and prints nothing when it's **off**.

-The decission to have two different classes wasn't an easy one.
+The decision to have two different classes was not an easy one.
 Internally, both classes rely on utility methods to decide whether to print a certain message or not.
 However, even if in the end logging to logcat doesn't happen, the string message is still allocated.
 An alternative would've been to check the condition before allocating the string, but then the code itself would be polluted with tons of conditional checks.

 By removing all debug & info logs from `AnimCube.java`, memory is not polluted with strings that never get printed when debug mode is off.
 Yet, all the debug messages can still be obtained if `AnimCube` is swapped with `AnimCubeDebug` when attempting to reproduce an issue.